theKashey/react-imported-component/README.md

   * Complex HOC based API.
 SSR will require additional pass(analyze webpack bundle)

 * [react-async-component](https://github.com/ctrlplusb/react-async-component)
   * The most magic one.
-Doing all the stuff underneaf, transparently to the user.
+Doing all the stuff underneath, invisible to the user.
   * Loader: import only
   * Front-end: HRM-not-friendly.
   * SSR: semi-async(async-bootstraper), __no wave reduction__, sees only currently loaded chunks.